tomcashman/pipette/README.md

 | File          | Elasticsearch | File |
 | Kafka         | NDiff         | Kafka |
 |               | Timestamp     | Elasticsearch |

+## Contributing
+As stated before, simplicity, stability and performance are the goals of pipette.